samTesoro/jas-caffeinated-qr-menu/README.md

 # J.A.S.
-Caffeinated — QR Menu
+Caffeinated — QR Menu Ordering System

 A Next.js + Supabase app for an in-restaurant QR-driven menu and ordering system.
 This repository contains the Next.js frontend (App Router, TypeScript, Tailwind) and SQL / Supabase configuration for local development with Supabase or using a hosted Supabase instance.